AggreyNhiwatiwa/portfolio/README.md

 # iOS - Weather app

-A simple iOS weather app made in collaboration with @livioDR, made using Swift, using the Weather API (https://www.weatherapi.com/)
+A simple iOS weather app made in collaboration with https://www.github.com/liviodr , made using Swift, using the Weather API (https://www.weatherapi.com/)
 The app allows a user to search for a location or use their own location to receive the matching data from the API

 The app allows a user to switch between using Celsius and Fahrenheit for both the home screen and their listed locations